4.6/5 RatingFree

 vs. Salesforce ($25-300+/user/mo): Salesforce is the CRM standard with massive customization.
 HubSpot is easier to implement with better marketing tools.
 Choose Salesforce for enterprise CRM needs.
 Choose HubSpot for marketing-first organizations. vs. Marketo ($1,195-2,495/mo): Marketo is enterprise marketing automation.
 HubSpot is easier to use with better CRM integration.
 Choose Marketo for large enterprise marketing.
 Choose HubSpot for mid-market companies wanting both marketing and sales. vs. Pipedrive ($15-99/user/mo): Pipedrive is a focused sales CRM.
 HubSpot includes marketing, sales, and service.
 Choose Pipedrive if you only need CRM.
 Choose HubSpot for the full platform. vs. ActiveCampaign ($29-149/mo): ActiveCampaign is marketing automation only.
 HubSpot includes CRM and sales tools.
 Choose ActiveCampaign for email automation.
 Choose HubSpot for the full platform.

-Best for: B2B SaaS $1-50M ARR, scaling marketing teams, companies needing sales-marketing alignment Skip if: You're very small, e-commerce focused, or extremely price-sensitive Verdict: 4.6/5 — The platform standard for scaling B2B
+Best for: B2B SaaS $1–50M ARR, teams that need marketing + sales aligned without a civil war Skip if: You're very small, DTC-heavy, or optimizing for price per seat above all else Verdict: 4.6/5 — the default "grow up from spreadsheets" platform for B2B

 ---